How to seal a damp wall before painting

 A crucial step in sealing a damp wall before painting is giving it enough time to dry properly.
 Rushing this process can result in poor adhesion and a compromised finish.
 Depending on the severity of the dampness, you may need to allow several days to a couple of weeks for the wall to dry completely.
 It’s important to be patient and not rush this step to ensure the best results.

-See also How are leaves adapted to photosynthesis
+See also How to become a nail tech

 Here are some tips for allowing sufficient drying time: